 Heerkens often works for years to create her series, which she calls ‘concepts’.
 Colour – Free and Connected brings together 34 paintings from a variety of those ‘concepts’.
 Sometimes she works on several paintings simultaneously and sometimes a series lies dormant for an extended period of time.
 It is a continuous process of looking, feeling, thinking and the act of painting itself.
 She is guided by what happens on the canvas.
 Every decision and action creates a small turning point in the work, to which she, as a painter, must then react again.

 Colour – Free and Connected is accompanied by a publication with the same title, featuring texts by Wita Noack, director of the Mies van der Rohe Haus in Berlin, and publicist and curator Jurriaan Benschop, and designed by Irma Boom.
+The book is available in the museum shop and in the webshop.

 Jose Heerkens.
 Colour – Free and Connected is the third exhibition in the series With paint.
 In this series the Kröller-Müller Museum presents the work of contemporary painters who deliberately reflect on the art-historical tradition in their work.
 Steven Aalders (Middelburg, 1959) inaugurated the series in 2021-2022 with the exhibition Seasons.
 The work of Klaas Kloosterboer (Zuid- en Noord-Schermer, 1959) was shown in 2022 in The rules and the game.
 Heerkens will be followed by an exhibition of Paul Drissen (Oirsbeek, 1963) in the summer.